Tony Briggs

-Tony Briggs (born 3 July 1967) is an Aboriginal Australian actor, playwright, screenwriter, and producer.
-He also is a former track and field athlete.
+Tony Briggs (born 3 July 1967) is an Aboriginal Australian actor.
 He is best known for creating the stage play The Sapphires (later a 2012 film), which tells the true story of an Aboriginal singing girl group who toured Vietnam during the war.
+Briggs is also a former track and field athlete.

 Early life

 Tony Briggs was born on 3 July 1967.
 He is the son of Laurel Robinson, one of The Sapphires, and is a Yorta Yorta / Wurundjeri man.

 He attended Scotch College, Melbourne as a boarding student from 1980 to 1985, and proved to be an outstanding athlete there.
 He was in the athletics team each year, and in 1985 was made Captain of Athletics.
 As of 2016 he held the school record for the 400m, the 110m hurdles (under-15, under-17 and open), and the under-16 100m hurdles.
 Believed to be the first Indigenous Australian student at the school, Briggs was a School House Prefect in his final year.